Cholera case fatality rate

 The reported case fatality rate (CFR) is a measure of the severity of a disease and is defined as the proportion of reported cases of a specified disease or condition which are fatal within a specified time.

 With proper and timely treatment, the case fatality rate should remain below 1%.
 However, many countries report CFRs which are much higher; in 2014, CFRs ranged from 0.01% to 25.71%; CFRs<1% were reported by 8 countries and 12 countries reported CFRs between 1% and 5%.
 CFR>5% were reported in 4 African countries: Cameroon, Côte d’Ivoire, Guinea Bissau and Kenya.
-Globally, the overall CFR was 1.2%.
+Globally, the overall CFR was 1.17%

 CFRs over 30% have been observed among vulnerable groups living in high risk areas.
 They reflect limited access to proper health care for the most vulnerable people and insufficiencies in health-care systems, including limited capacity of the surveillance system to trigger a timely response.